Adoption FAQs

 What if I'm a prior adopter and want to adopt again?

-• If you have adopted a pug from us in the last two years and wish to adopt again, please send us an email adoptions@pacificpugrescue.org
+• If you have adopted a dog from us within the last few years and wish to adopt again, please send us an email at adoptions@pacificpugrescue.org.

-Can I adopt a pug on a trial basis?
+Can I adopt a dog on a trial basis?

 • No, we do not allow trial adoptions.
 The transition to a new home is always a difficult time for a pet.
-We feel that our screening process and the careful matching of pug personalities with the family is sufficient to determine if the adoption will work.
+We feel that our screening process and the careful matching of dog personalities with the family is sufficient to determine if the adoption will work.
 We pride ourselves on making great matches!
-With that said, you are required to return the pug to us if for whatever reason the adoption does not work out
+With that said, you are required to return the dog to us if for whatever reason the adoption does not work out.

-Why does it cost so much to adopt a rescue pug?
+Why does it cost so much to adopt a rescue dog?

 Do you accept payment plans for the adoption donation?

-• No we do not accept payment plans.
-The entire adoption donation is due when you pick up your new friend.
+• No, we do not accept payment plans.
+The full adoption donation fee is due when you pick up your new friend.

 Can I adopt directly from a public event?